 CollectionRemove elements remove specified geometries from a collection.
-They have the exact same attributes to remove a comma-separated list of geometry names or geometries matching a regex expression:
+They have the exact same attributes to remove a comma-separated list of geometry names or wildcard expressions:

 '''

-<collectionremove name="name" geom="geom1[,geom2][,geom3...]

-[includechildren=true|false]"/>

-<collectionremove name="name" regex="regexexpression"
+<collectionremove name="name" geom="geomexpr1[,geomexpr2][,geomexpr3...]"/>

-[includechildren=true|false]\>

 '''

-The includechildren attribute behaves the same way here as in <collectionadd> declarations: false (the default) will match and remove only the exact listed or regex-matched geometries, true will also remove all child geometries.
 As with <collectionadd>, the name attribute is required but not actually referenced by any MaterialX element type.